kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 allowfullscreen></iframe>
 <br>

-Since Rolljam attack needs a jammer and recorder work at the same time, we can use HackRF and Flipper-Zero as combo tools for this attack.
+Since the Rolljam attack requires both a jammer and a recorder to work simultaneously, we can use HackRF and Flipper-Zero as a combination of tools for this attack.

 ![image](https://github.com/user-attachments/assets/21ffeec6-14fe-4ae9-bb89-841ea52f616c)